 Which business are not eligible for the business rates holiday?

-I am struggling to pay my commercial rent, will I be evicted?
+I am struggling to pay my commercial rent, what do I do?

 Sign up for Business e-news

-For the latest business-related news from Brent Council straight to your email inbox, click here and select 'Business e-newsletter.'
+For the latest business-related news from Brent Council straight to your email inbox, sign up and select 'Business e-newsletter.'